facebookresearch/RAM/projects/thinking_midtraining/README.md

 <p align="center"><img width="100%" src="table_8_midtrain.png" /></p>

-*Figure: Mid-training Evaluations with Llama3-8b-Base.*
+*Figure: Mid-training Evaluations with Llama3-8b-Base.
+Our full method is SFT +  RL mid-training (RLMT).*

 We plot the RL-Midtraining rewards alongside the generated thinking length for the LLama3-8b-Base model.
 We observe a steady increase of rewards, correlated with a steady increase in thinking length.